panjiarlins/smart-security-camera-project/README.md

 The following are the steps to use this repository:

-1. Run the train.ipnb file on google colab using GPU, this process will generate a model where this model will later be stored directly on the mounted google drive account.<br>
+1. Run the train.ipynb file on google colab using GPU, this process will generate a model where this model will later be stored directly on the mounted google drive account.<br>
 OR<br>
 You can also download the model directly via this link: [LINK](https://drive.google.com/drive/folders/1AzrFCmpyjkhPBnCQHWUBDc0IfMfLvrSU?usp=sharing).